 - Relatively inexpensive compared to other welding techniques, requires minimal material and equipment

-- Energy efficient in production operations.
+- Energy efficiency in production operations.

 - The process relies on the workpieces to fuse together.
 A filler material or shielding gas is not required.